 - Models, supports and implements the Alzheimer's Association brand, maintaining integrity and consistency throughout all communications.

 - Builds and maintains relationships with internal clients in order to better understand and meet their digital marketing needs; looks for opportunities to guide content strategically.

-- Bachelor's degree in journalism, communications, English, health communications, marketing or related discipline
+- Bachelor's degree in journalism, communications, English, health communications, marketing or related discipline required

-- 10 years in digital content strategy
+- 10 years of progressive, professional experience in digital content strategy

 - 4-6 years of experience in a supervisory role